himanshufarkya/NutriAssistant/NutriAssistant-main/README.md

 By the end of this project:

-You’ll be able to work with Spring boot, remote MySQL, Rapid API, and Heroku cloud deployment.
+## We did work with Spring boot, remote MySQL, Rapid API, and Heroku cloud deployment.

-Build a spring boot application that helps users to maintain a healthy diet.
+## Made a spring boot application that helps users to maintain a healthy diet.